Video: Chicago man had gun, back turned when police shot him

 As Alvarez lays on the ground, he asks, “Why you shooting me?” to which the officer responds, “You had a gun.”
 The officer later points to the weapon when other officers reach the scene.

 It is clear in that shaky video that Alvarez had his back to the officer when he shot him.
+But it isn’t clear from the footage whether Alvarez had a gun or if he might have been turning at that moment.
 One officer can be heard saying there is a gun near Alvarez.

 Alvarez’s family were provided the video on Tuesday.
 Todd Pugh, a lawyer for the family, said he watched the video, “And I saw a Chicago police officer shoot their son as he ran away from them.”

-Lightfoot didn’t say what the video shows and police didn’t release the name or other details about the officer who shot Alverez, including the officer’s race.
-But a police report that COPA posted along with the video identified him as 29-year-old Evan Solano, a six-year veteran of the force.
+Lightfoot didn’t say what the video shows and authorities haven’t released the name or other details about the officer who shot Alverez, including the officer’s race.
+But a police report that COPA posted along with the video identified the officer as 29-year-old Evan Solano, a six-year veteran of the force.

-While the officer in the shooting of Toledo was put on paid administrative leave, as routinely happens after police shootings, COPA made a point of recommending that Solano “be relieved of police powers during the pendency of this investigation.”
-COPA spokesman Ephraim Eaddy would not explain the reasons why the office recommended that Solano be stripped of his police powers already, but he did concede that the board rarely makes such a recommendation so early in an investigation.

-Police and city officials haven’t said why police were pursuing Alvarez, but during a news conference before the video was released Wednesday, Lightfoot referred to a traffic offense.

-“We can’t live in a world where a minor traffic offense results in someone being shot and killed,” Mayor Lori Lightfoot said Wednesday morning at an unrelated event.
-“That’s not acceptable to me and it shouldn’t be acceptable to anyone.”

-The head of the police union, John Catanzara, said in a video statement before the video was released that the chase stemmed from an incident the day before in which Alvarez fled from police in a vehicle.
-The officer who shot Alvarez spotted him the next day and chased him on foot.

-Catanzara also predicted that there would be an outcry and “spin” over the shooting because Alvarez, whom he didn’t identify by name, was shot in the back.
+In an unusual move, the head of the police officer’s union, John Catanzara, issued a statement in anticipation of the video’s release and what he said would be an outcry and “spin” about the shooting because Alvarez, whom he didn’t identify by name, was shot in the back.

 “There is nothing wrong with this shooting just because the bullet struck the offender from behind,” Catanzara said in a video recorded statement.